dhis2/training-docs/content/analytic_tools/lg_validationrule.md

 Note that it runs both the logical rules, which we have already reviewed, as well as the rules that check consistency using outliers that have been generated via the predictor function in this case.
 These rules can run using outliers that have been imported into the system as well if required.

-## Activity 5 - Run the “Immunisation thresholds” validation rules in validation rule analysis
+## Exercise 5 - Run the “Immunisation thresholds” validation rules in validation rule analysis

 Perform this after finishing the presentation.